-Principal investigators for the Digital Society Project are Valeriya Mechkova, Daniel Pemstein,

-Brigitte Seim, Steven Wilson.
+Principal investigators for the Digital Society Project are Valeriya Mechkova, Daniel Pemstein, Brigitte Seim, Steven Wilson.

 For more information, please visit www.digitalsocietyproject.org.
-Instructions to the coders (as shown in the surveys)

 Digital society: The following survey contains questions pertaining to the political environment of the Internet and social media.
 Please bear in mind the following definitions as you respond to questions on this survey: